-The most common reason for needing a colposcopy is that an individual had a Pap test that showed some abnormal changes with her cervical cells or had positive HPV results with her pap test.
-A colposcopy allows us, your health care provider, to take a look at your cervix and see the area(s) where those changes are taking place.
+The most common reason for needing a colposcopy is that an individual had a Pap test that showed some abnormal changes with their cervical cells or had positive HPV results with their pap test.
+A colposcopy allows us to take a look at your cervix and see the area(s) where those changes are taking place.

-A colposcopy is a close-up look at your cervix done by a specially-trained health care provider.
+A colposcopy is a close-up look at your cervix done by a specially-trained healthcare provider.
 During a colposcopy a speculum is inserted into your vagina, just like when a pap test is done.
-In addition, your health care provider will use a special tool called a colposcope to get a magnified view of your cervix.
+In addition, your provider will use a special tool called a colposcope to get a magnified view of your cervix.
 The colposcope does not actually touch you during the procedure.

 Have you been told you need to schedule a colposcopy?
-Call (207) 947-5337 or Email Us today and we can get your appointment scheduled within 2 weeks!
+Call (207) 947-5337 or email us today and we can get your appointment scheduled.